Sheco/dotfiles/README.md

 # dotfiles
-My set of personal configuracion files
+My set of personal configuration files

 Over the years, I've gotten used to reinstalling and setting up my environments, most of the time I try to stick to default settings and when I find something that doesn't do what I need it to do, I do some research to set things up